ctxkiwi/typed-js/README.md

 include "./window-ready.tjs"

-// exporting has no real function except for when u want to share your own structs with others
+// exporting has no real function except for when u want to share your own structs/classes/functions/... with others
 // by using: tjs compile src/main.tjs dist/my-package.js --export dest/my-package-defs.tjs
-export namespace MyPlugin // When someone includes your export file, it will store the structs under this name (optional) export structs App aMessage VueComponent:Component // Rename VueComponent to Component in our export export vars msg // results in "define aMessage msg;"
+export namespace MyPlugin // When someone includes your export file, it will store the structs under this name (optional)
+// Export classes & structs
+// Rename VueComponent to Component in our export export types App aMessage VueComponent:Component export values msg // results in "define aMessage msg;" export namespace alias Vue3:Vue // For when u used Vue3 for your imports, but want other people to use Vue namespace

 // Then someone else can do
 include "./libs/my-plugin-defs.tjs"
 import aMessage from MyPlugin
+alert(msg.message);
 ```

 ```